awa-si/NHSMM/README.md

 ## 🧾 License

-This project is released under the **Apache License 2.0** © 2024 **AWA.SI**.
+This project is released under the **Apache License 2.0** © 2024 **AWA.SI**
-For full license terms and conditions, please see the [LICENSE](https://github.com/awa-si/NHSMM/blob/develop/LICENSE) file.
+For full license terms and conditions, please see the [LICENSE](https://github.com/awa-si/NHSMM/blob/develop/LICENSE) file

-If you use NHSMM in academic work, please cite the repository.
+If you use NHSMM in academic work, please cite the repository

 ---